-David P. Yeager, Vice Chairman and CEO
+David P. Yeager, Chairman and CEO

 Mr. Yeager has been granted performance units and various awards of restricted stock under our Long-Term Incentive Plans.
 Pursuant to his award agreements, this restricted stock vests upon a change of control and these performance units will be fully earned and the corresponding restricted stock will be granted and immediately vest upon a change of control.
-As of December 31, 2007, Mr. Yeager owned 77,420 performance units and 27,589 shares of restricted stock.
-Assuming the triggering event took place on the last business day of 2007, the value of the performance units and restricted stock would be \$2,791,139.
+As of December 31, 2008, Mr. Yeager owned 77,420 performance units and 34,486 shares of restricted stock.
+Assuming the triggering event took place on the last business day of 2008, the value of the performance units and restricted stock would be \$2,968,866.

-Mr. Yeager is a participant in both of our deferred compensation plans.
-Our Original Plan provides for the vesting of the Company match and any interest thereon upon a change of control.
+Mr. Yeager is a participant in our Current Deferred Compensation Plan.
 Our Current Plan provides for the vesting of the Company match and any earnings thereon upon a change of control.
-Assuming a change of control as defined under these plans occurred on December 31, 2007, a total of \$90,257 worth of Company matching contributions and interest or earnings thereon would have vested.
+Assuming a change of control as defined under this plan occurred on December 31, 2008, a total of \$17,246 worth of Company matching contributions and interest or earnings thereon would have vested.